 HM Revenue and Customs also stepped in and issued a winding-up petition in order to repay £1.2m in unpaid tax bills and debts.

 However, the club repeatedly managed to avoid the winding-up order as they claimed to have found a suitable owner.

 After former Watford FC chairman Laurence Bassini dropped out of the proposed buyout, administrators were called in on 13 May to take over the Lancashire club.

-The financial debacle has also had implications on the field as the first team refused to play their scheduled fixture against Brentford in response to the club’s failure to pay the players’ and staff wages.
+The financial debacle has also had implications on the field as the first team refused to play their scheduled fixture against Brentford in response to the club’s failure to pay wages.

-Bolton will also start the 2019/20 season on minus 12 points because of the administration.
+Bolton started the 2019/20 season on minus 12 points because of the administration.